sebastianotronto/nissy/README.md

 ### Cube, moves and transformations

 There are many ways to represent a cube.
-In nissy I use two:
+In Nissy I use two:
 * An array representation `CubeArray`: 3 arrays representing the permutation of corners, edges and centers and 2 arrays for the orientation of corners and edges.
 * An 11-integers representation `Cube`: 3 integers for edge orientation (with respect